amigazen/unsui/README.md

 Generally no, the code here should be considered forked from the original projects, since the forks often date back 10, 20 or even 30 or more years, and few if any of the upstream maintainers will accept Amiga specific patches nor would such patches easily fit into the modern cross-platform auto configuration system, even for GeekGadgets or OS4 versions.
 Keeping the forks forked is in the best interest of the project and allows _unsui_ to focus on optimisation for Amiga native features, and this approach is really no different from what macOS does.
 This is by no means a bad thing - many of the POSIX commands have barely changed in core functionality in that time, with additional code written to support more modern platforms, to support unicode, or 64-bit, or network and server features.
 Exactly the kind of code-bloat Amiga users eschew and which would conflict with the balance _unsui_ is designed to strike with regard to Amiga _kanso_ versus Unix complexity.

 New features that offer real value to Amiga users may be cherry picked from more recent versions from time to time.
 Forking in this way allows implementations to deviate from retaining cross platform compatibility and use Amiga native mechanisms internally wherever possible, to bring back some of that Amiga _kanso_.

+### Don't some standard AmigaDOS command line tools clash

+Yes, commands such as alias, set and eval clash with with similar AmigaDOS command line tools found in the standard path C: directory.

+For _unsui_ some of these commands have been implemented as shell builtins, with the result that the POSIX version will be used if you are inside the _shami_ (sh) shell or another POSIX style shell in the _unsui_ collection, while the Amiga Shell will continue to use whichever has priority in it's path.

+### Does _unsui_ support MultiUserFileSystem

+Some individual commands may support multiuser-aware filesystems when built against the UniLib3 unix.lib since the appropriate functions there such as chown() and chmod() and stat() are designed to use direct filesystem access packet i/o to bypass dos.library limitations, but currently no specific support for MUFS is added in general to the _koans_

 ### Will _unsui_ be released on Aminet?